The video recording of the event is now available here: Navigating the Quagmire: Conflicts in International Construction Arbitration (kcl.ac.uk)

-In a member-hosted event for London International Disputes Week (LIDW21), hosted by the King’s Centre of Construction Law & Dispute Resolution and Jones Day, Chantal-Aimée Doerries QC will chair a panel discussion on the subject of arbitrator conflicts, expert conflicts and conflict of laws.
+In a member-hosted event for London International Disputes Week (LIDW21), hosted by the King’s College Centre of Construction Law & Dispute Resolution (CCLDR) and Jones Day, Chantal-Aimée Doerries QC will chair a panel discussion on the subject of arbitrator conflicts, expert conflicts and conflict of laws.
 In this discussion Julian Bailey, Partner, White & Case, Professor Renato Nazzini, Director of the Centre for Construction Law and Dispute Resolution at King’s College London and James Pickavance, Partner at Jones Day, will analyse the interplay between institutional rules, guidelines and recent case law in civil and common law jurisdictions.

 The panel will consider conflict of laws in the context of the choice of the seat, the applicable law of the arbitration agreement and conflicts between courts in areas such as anti-arbitration and anti-suit injunctions.
 Across all three areas, it will offer some thoughts as to how conflicts are used as a way to delay or frustrate the arbitration process and offer some practical guidance as to how these tactics might be overcome.